28Zaaky/Stealth-Keylogger/README.md

 # Stealth Keylogger

 A Windows keylogger that uses low-level hooks to capture keystrokes system-wide.
-Built for security research and pentesting.

 ## What it does